davidpots/playsongnotes/backlog.md

     Remember Me •               XXXXX
     Running Down a Dream        XXXXXX
     Say It Ain't So             XXXX
-    Sedona                      XXXXXX
     Surf Rider                  XXXXX
     Total Eclipse of the Heart  XXXXXX
-    Walk Right In •             XXXXX
-    We Are the Champions •      XXXXX
+    We Are the Champions •      XXXXXX
     When the Man Comes Around   XXXXXX
     Where Rainbows Never Die    XXXX
     Year Clayton Delaney Died   XXX